mozilla-services/queuey/docs/installation.rst

 Installation
 ============

-Queuey is composed of two main parts, the queuey Python web application and the back-end storage layer used by the web application which defaults to Cassandra_.
+Queuey is composed of two main parts, the Queuey Python web application and the back-end storage layer used by the web application which defaults to Cassandra_.

 Cassandra_ can be setup either as a single node, or preferably as a cluster for higher throughput, availability, and durability.
-The queuey web application should ideally be installed on separate web nodes to avoid sharing resources with Cassandra_ but in smaller setups should be fine on the same node.
+The Queuey web application should ideally be installed on separate web nodes to avoid sharing resources with Cassandra_ but in smaller setups should be fine on the same node.

-Installing the queuey web application
+Installing the Queuey web application
 =====================================

 Using the source